Millheim Historic District

 The Millheim Historic District is a national historic district that is located in Millheim, Centre County, Pennsylvania.

 It was added to the National Register of Historic Places in 1986.

 History and architectural features

 The district includes 176 contributing buildings that are located in the central business district and surrounding residential areas of Millheim.
 Among the residential building types present are the simple "I"-type, Georgian "I"-type, Victorianized "I"-type, connected or double type, gable-end oriented type, bungalow, and eclectic cube type.
 Notable non-residential buildings include the Millheim School, a mill (1817), and a silk mill (c.
 1900).

-It was added to the National Register of Historic Places in 1986.